Donna Williams: Autism

 In 1991, Williams was diagnosed with autism by Lawrence Bartak, a specialist at Monash Medical Centre and a senior lecturer in psychology at the associated Monash University.
 Bartak later recalled "[Williams] displayed all the main features of autism when I met her, including one she wouldn't have known about ...
 The fact that she was apparently sociable and interacting with people doesn't mean she didn't have some type of disorder".
 Bartak helped Williams "begin building bridges instead of walls between worlds".
-In July 1996, doubts about Williams' condition were aired on Radio National's The Health Report and by The Australian newspaper.
+In July 1996, doubts about Williams's condition were aired on Radio National's The Health Report and by The Australian newspaper.
 The claims of "faking it" were denied by both Williams and Bartak.
 In February 2005, David Smukler, writing in the American Association on Intellectual and Developmental Disabilities' journal Mental Retardation, noted that back in the mid-1990s some sceptics had a poorly defined understanding of the autism spectrum: "...autistic people such as Donna Williams and Temple Grandin started to publish first-person accounts that described their lives as autistic people living in an often-inhospitable nonautistic world.
 Many readers of these early accounts questioned whether or not the authors were really autistic.
 The assumption underlying such responses is that autism is so incapacitating that Williams or Grandin could not be autistic and still write with such insight and sensitivity.
 When their books first appeared, autistic authors were characterized either as frauds or exceptions".
 Smukler concluded: "Today, Williams' and Grandin's 'credentials' are rarely challenged.
 Rather than being doubted, they are more likely to be commended for offering us an 'inside out' view of autism".